 2. Master the 3 Phases for Results

-To change behavior, your learners go through these three phases:
+To change behavior, your learners go through these three phases of behavior change:

 Awareness - WHY the learner needs to understand.
 And why new knowledge, skills and behavior change is needed.